 - 1. Submit a completed admission application form. - 2.
 Submit official transcripts from any institutions of higher education the student has attended.
+Upon submission of ALL official transcripts, a degree audit will be completed by Randall University staff in order to establish a path toward graduation as well as a current grade point average (GPA).
 A grade point average below 2.00 ('C' average) will require a decision of the Admissions Committee.
 Students who have completed less than 24 college credit hours must also submit an official high school transcript.
-No transfer students will be considered for admission until presentation of their transcript(s) from the college(s) previously attended. - Submit ACT/SAT scores if fewer than 24 college credit hours have been completed. - Submit two references.
+No transfer students will be considered for admission until presentation of their transcript(s) from the college(s) previously attended. - Submit ACT/SAT scores if fewer than 24 college credit hours have been completed. - 4.
+Submit two references.
 References must be someone that has known the applicant for at least two years and is not a family member. - Students transferring in with less than 24 college credit hours must complete IDIS 1001 Student Success Skills.